 Some children with gastroenteritis will have no noticeable symptoms.
 Others will be quite ill, with symptoms outside the GI tract.

 Most types of acute gastroenteritis are over within a week or so.
-Giardia infections are one example of gastroenteritis that typically lasts much longer.
+Giardia infections are one example that typically lasts much longer.

 Gastroenteritis is suspected based on the history and physical examination.
-If the illness is not subsiding in a timely manner, or if the child is quite ill, stool studies may be performed to identify the specific cause of the gastroenteritis.
+If the illness is not subsiding in a timely manner, or if the child is quite ill, stool studies may be performed to identify the specific cause.

 Active culture yogurt (or beneficial bacteria capsules) will help reduce symptoms and speed recovery for most types of gastroenteritis.